-The complex interplay of Masonic tradition on Mormon temple rites probably had its roots during the mid-1820s, given that Joseph Smith's brother Hyrum had joined the fraternity between 1825 and 1827.6 By this time, Masonry's appeal, especially to young men in the northeastern United States, was at an all time high (Lipson 1977, 4, 143-44).
-One reason for this acceptance stemmed from Masonry's role as a surrogate religion for many initiates; teaching morality (separate from an institutional church) was its most important ideal, a tack which set well with those disenchanted with traditional churches.
-Furthermore, in the context of the influence of the Enlightenment during this period and the limited access of most to the truly educated, Masons' purported link between science and their mysteries made the secret ceremonies "powerfully attractive" (Lipson 1977, 117-21, 248-49).
+The complex interplay of Masonic tradition on Mormon temple rites probably had its roots during the mid-1820s, given that Joseph Smith's brother Hyrum had joined the fraternity between 1825 and 1827.17 By this time, Masonry's appeal, especially to young men in the northeastern United States, was at an all time high.18 One reason for this acceptance stemmed from Masonry's role as a surrogate religion for many initiates: Teaching morality (separate from an institutional church) was its most important ideal, a tack which set well with those disenchanted with traditional churches.
+Furthermore, in the context of the influence of the Enlightenment during this period and the limited access of most to the truly educated, Masons' purported link between science and their mysteries made the secret ceremonies "powerfully attractive."
 The lodge provided benefits of fraternal conviviality, Masonic charity, and associations with groups of people holding similar values when traveling.
-For many, Freemasonry also provided a form of recreation for its members (Lipson 1977, 9, 75; Mc-Williams 1973).
+For many, Freemasonry also provided a form of recreation for its members.20

 Freemasonry, which claims to have been created at the time of the construction of Solomon's temple by its master mason, Hiram Abiff, actually seems to have been a development of the craft guilds during the construction of the great European cathedrals during the tenth to seventeenth centuries.
-After the Middle Ages, lodges in Scotland and Great Britain began to accept honorary members and worked out rudimentary ceremonies, established mainly to distinguish members of trade organizations.
-In 1717, four fraternal lodges, perhaps actual masons' lodges, united as the Grand Lodge of England, considered to be the commencement of organized Freemasonry (also known as "speculative Masonry").
-The order spread quickly to other countries and included such adherents as Mozart, Voltaire, George Washington, and Benjamin Franklin.
-Some historians believe that a group of Masons staged the Boston Tea Party.
+After the Middle Ages, lodges in Scotland and Great Britain began to accept honorary members and worked out rudimentary ceremonies, established mainly to distinguish members of trade organi-